Chia seed: As food

 Chia seeds may be added to other foods as a topping or put into smoothies, breakfast cereals, energy bars, granola bars, yogurt, tortillas, and bread.

 They also may be made into a gelatin-like substance or consumed raw.
 The gel from ground seeds may be used in place of eggs in baking, and it is a common substitute in vegan and allergen-free baking.

+Chia seeds can also be used to create a pudding-like dessert if the seeds are mixed with a flavored liquid and left in the fridge overnight.
+The chia seeds absorb water from the liquid to create a gelatinous outer layer.
+It is typically made by leaving the seeds to soak in a liquid base overnight.

 In Europe

 Chia is considered a novel food in Europe because it does not have "a significant history of consumption within the European Union before 15 May 1997", according to the Advisory Committee of Novel Foods and Processes.
 Under this rule, chia seeds may be 5% of total matter in bread products.
 Prepackaged chia seeds must carry additional labelling to inform the consumer that the daily intake is no more than 15 grams and pure chia oil only 2 grams daily.

 Chia seeds sold in the EU are imported mainly from South American and Central American countries and require inspections for levels of pesticides, contaminants, and microbiological criteria.